CortexIntelligentAutomation/docs/content/en/docs/2025.9/Guides/user-guides/user-interfaces/gateway/Admin/Authentication.md

 * `Use SSL` – a checkbox to select the LDAPS protocol rather than LDAP.
 * `Username` – the name of a user with read permissions in Active Directory.
 A Service Account is used.
 * `Password` – the password associated with the username entered in the Username field.
 * `Base DNs` – the Active Directory objects that can be accessed by {{% ctx %}} Gateway.
 The identity of the objects is expressed using their Distinguished Names.
 More than one Distinguished Name can be set to refer to multiple objects within Active Directory.
-If no Distinguished Names are set, the whole of the Active Directory is accessible.
+If no Distinguished Names are set, the whole of Active Directory is accessible.

 ## Actions